University uses analytics to ensure student success

 - Ability to identify enrollment trends and modify course offerings.

-- Monitor student performance and implement retention programs.
+- Monitor student performance to ensure student success.